Electromagnetic Field Radiation (EMF), Interference (EMI), and Compatibility (EMC) Consulting Services

 Here are a few:

-• EMC Pre-Compliance Consulting includes testing on-site or in our Lab, EMI/RFI troubleshooting, EMC/EMI mitigation design, and EMI filter design for products in development.
+EMC Pre-Compliance Consulting includes on-site or in-lab testing, EMI/RFI troubleshooting, EMC/EMI mitigation design, and EMI filter design for products in development.

 Testimonials